BIGJRA/BIGJRA.github.io/rejuv.md

 # Walkthrough Version 13.2.0
 # Written by @BIGJRA

-I could use some help to double check these things:
+My site hasn't been completely rolled out yet: I could use some help to double check these things:

-- Every battle should have a field listed (including No Field)
+- Does every battle have a field listed (including No Field)?
+Should be yes.
-- Every encounters area should NOT have a field listed
--
+- Are there any encounter tables with field listed?
+Should be no.
+- Does every encounter table have at most 6 columns (3 types, 3 % columns)?
+Should be yes.
+- Are there any inconsistent formatting / syntax issues?
+Should be no.
+- Does every table of contents hyperlink correctly bring you to the right section?
+Should be yes.

 Welcome to my walkthrough of Pokemon Rejuvenation!